 - In Phoenix Wright Ace Attorney: Trials and Tribulations, this is Godot's motivation.
 He was driven to change his name and seek revenge against Phoenix upon learning that his girlfriend, Mia Fey, was murdered while he was comatose.

-- In Assassin's Creed, at some point of their life.
-Ezio and Altair lose someone close to them and state how it felt like a part of them withered away.
+- In Assassin's Creed I, at some point of their life.
+Ezio and Altaïr lose someone close to them and state how it felt like a part of them withered away.
 Ezio's situation was so bad that it became a repressed memory.
-Altair has to suffer this twice.
+Altaïr has to suffer this twice.
 And then he lost his best friend and youngest son as well.

 - Johnny Gat from Saints Row 2 after his girlfriend Aisha is murdered by the Ronin.